 Starting in 1651, the British crown made it clear that the colonies in the Americas were to be subservient to the king by passing the series of acts known as the Navigation Acts.
 This series of laws put severe restrictions on American trade by essentially prohibiting American merchants from trading with any other country except Great Britain.
 This caused significant problems for the wealthy merchant classes of Colonial America, which just so happened to be the same people who had the status and influence to foment a revolution within the colonies.

 Throughout the next two decades, revolutionary sentiment spread alongside increasingly draconian measures taken by the British crown.
-For example, the Proclamation of 1763 prevented colonists from settling west of the Appalachians, and the Sugar Act (1764), Currency Act (1764), and the Stamp Act (1765) put even more stress on American-British relations.
+For example, the Proclamation of 1763 prevented colonists from settling west of the Appalachians, and the Sugar Act (1764), Currency Act (1764), and the Stamp Act (1765), the Quartering Act (1765), the Townshend Acts (1767) put even more stress on American-British relations.

 This lead to the belief that American colonists, who were technically subjects of the crown, did not share the same benefits as other English subjects, mainly that they had no means of controlling the laws and taxes set upon them.
 In other words, they were experiencing “taxation without representation.”